BlackButterfli/group6_project/README.md

   If you don't have Python installed, you can download it from the official Python website.
   https://www.python.org/downloads/
   During installation, make sure to check the box that says "Add Python to PATH."
+  Make sure to download the latest version of Python (Python 3 and above).

 ### Step 3: Install Blast